-Pet hedgehogs are unique in both their appearance and their care as a small pet.
 Being insectivores, hedgehogs need nutrients that may not be found in many other pet foods.
 Historically, cat food was often used to feed these spiky pocket pets, but there are also quality hedgehog foods that provide ideal nutritional components for a hedgehog to eat.
+Besides pet food, hedgehogs enjoy eating fresh fruits and vegetables.
 By knowing what a hedgehog should be eating you can make better food decisions for your pet.

 General Pet Hedgehog Food Guidelines

 Hedgehogs are considered either omnivores or insectivores, depending on the source referenced.
 If you look at the actual diet of a hedgehog you'll see that the omnivore description is probably a more accurate one since hedgehogs in the wild will eat a variety of foods, not just insects.
 Different species of hedgehogs will have slightly varied diets depending on the part of the world they are from, but most pet hedgehogs are African Pygmy hedgehogs so being a hybrid, their diet isn't the same as a wild hedgehog.

 Hedgehogs have the unique ability to digest chitin from insects.
 Chitin is found in the hard exoskeleton of insects and is primarily a protein source but also provides some fiber.
 Chitin is a necessary component to a hedgehog's diet but it isn't the only thing a hedgehog needs from its food, so various items should be fed in addition to insects.

 - Mealworms: Live or freeze-dried mealworms are a good source of chitin for hedgehogs.
 Live worms also provide a good source of mental stimulation since they move around and make a hedgehog have to work a little harder to catch its food.

 - Waxworms: Live waxworms are higher in fat but lower in chitin content than mealworms so these should be saved as treats for hedgehogs.